FlameF0X/LM-From-Scratch/README.md

 ---
 ## Documented topic:
-1. What is a pre-train modeland the difference between pre-train and fine-tunr models. ✅
+1. What is a pre-train modeland the difference between pre-train and fine-tune models. ✅
 2. How Pre-Training Works: Under the Hood ✅
 3. Step-by-Step: Building a Language Model from Scratch ✅
    - Data Collection & Processing ✅